 Accountability Questions For Engaged Couples

-5. Are you being open with your communication?
-Is there anything that you need to bring up at this time, but you have not done so?
-If so, what steps to do you need to take to open the communication?
+2. Are you open with your communication?
+Is there anything you need to bring up but have not?
+If so, what steps do you need to take to open communication?

 For complete PDF, click here.